vadik-el/kansofy-trade/INSTALLATION.md

 What MCP tools do you have available?
 ```

-Your AI should list the 14 Kansofy-Trade engine operations.
+Your AI should list the 14 TradeMCP engine operations.

 3. **Test an Operation**:
 ```